liam-han/RShell/README.md

-# ASSIGNMENT 2: RSHELL
+# SIMPLE SHELL

-RShell is a command shell written in C++ to read a unique and unlimited set of commands.
+SIMPLE SHELL is a command shell written in C++ to read a unique and unlimited set of commands.
 For example:
 Single commands
 ```sh